Are you currently looking for financing, but unable to find a provider because of bad credit?

 ✔️ Repayment History

-Although the no credit check lender will not use the main three credit reporting agencies, they are still likely to use secondary sources to assess your history with credit.
+Although no credit check lender will not use the main three credit reporting agencies, they are still likely to use secondary sources to assess your history with credit.
 This won’t be with the view of obtaining your FICO credit score.
 On the contrary, it will be to ascertain whether you have missed loan repayments in the past.

 ✔️ Home Ownership